+Add Yahoo as a preferred source to see more of our stories on Google.
 Don't toss those lawn clippings after you mow!
-Use them for mulch, compost, and more.
-When it comes to cutting the lawn, many of us know that it’s a multi-step process.
-Not only do you have to take ...
+Use them for mulch, compost, and more. capecodphoto / Getty Images When it comes to ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Frequent mowing keeps clippings small, which prevents lawn smothering and speeds up decomposition for easier reuse.
-Use clippings in compost or mulch to enrich soil without risking weed spread.
+Use clippings ...

 Gardening season is underway, and you may have questions.
 To ask one, simply go to the OSU Extension website, type it in and include the county where you live.
 A photo is very helpful.
 Q: In the past ...